mihaiconstantin/bujo/README.md

 ### Syntax Highlighting

-When enabled, **BuJo** parses the text written in Markdown files for specific patterns and highlighting the matches.
+When enabled, **BuJo** parses the text written in Markdown files for specific patterns and highlights the matches.
 At its core, **BuJo** uses the VS Code API for injecting language grammars (i.e., see [VS Code documentation](https://code.visualstudio.com/api/language-extensions/syntax-highlight-guide) for more details).